KleberVales/e-commerce-platform/README.md

 ---

+A microservices platform built in Java and Spring Boot, organized with various services representing common functionalities in e-commerce applications (such as login service, shopping cart, products, orders, etc.).
+This project serves both as a study and as a basis for developing distributed architectures with Spring Boot and communication between services.

+---

 - Serviço de login
 - Operações CRUD de usuários
 - Serviço de registro de produtos com PostgreSQL e Kafka